4pky0310/Comprehensive-Data-Analytics-for-Coffee-Shop-Sales-Performance/README.md

 ## Project Overview
 This project aims to analyze retail sales data to gain actionable insights that will enhance the performance of the coffee shop.

+## Data Source
+The problem statement and data for this project were taken from [Maven Analytics Data Playground](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&page=5&pageSize=5).

 ## Analysis Tasks
 1. **Sales Variation by Day and Hour**
    - Analyze how sales vary by day of the week and hour of the day.